athoenig/athoenig/README.md

 Hi!
 My name is Adrian Thoenig 🧞‍♂️
 ========================================================================================================================================

-🌍 I am a Cybersecurity engineer and web developer from Spain
+🌍 I am a Software Engineer and Web Developer from Barcelona, Spain

 <br/>